-- Team members would know whom to ask at roadblock.
+- Team members would know who to ask during a roadblock.

-- Evangelist to promote the tools and software in Company weekly update.
+- Work with an evangelist to promote the tools and software in our company weekly update.

-When we started to implement CI/CD, the first thing to do was to collaborate different functional teams.
-If you finally decided to go for CI/CD, get your teams know the common goal and consolidate their opinions.
-Here are the steps we taken:
+When we started to implement CI/CD, the first thing to do was to collaborate with different functional teams.
+If you finally decided to go for CI/CD, get your teams to know the common goal and consolidate their opinions.
+Here are the steps we took:

 - Have at least two configurations, one for development and one for production.

 - Pick the appropriate CI/CD tools.
-Popular CI/CD tools include Jenkins, Bamboo, Travis CI, GitLab etc. You can pick those which fit your current development tools.
+Popular CI/CD tools include Jenkins, Bamboo, Travis CI, GitLab etc. You can pick those that fit your current development tools.

 - Implement CI first.
-When CI is proven to be reliable, you’ll have a solid foundation for implementing CD at next step.
+When CI is proven to be reliable, you’ll have a solid foundation for implementing CD.

 - Compare the velocity of a team before and after implementation of CI/CD.
 Check if CI/CD does improve your team efficiency.
-Besides, check if code quality improves too with your own metrics or indexes.
-All these help to indicate if your CI/CD pipeline is successful.
+Check if code quality improves, too, with your own metrics or indexes.
+All these help indicate if your CI/CD pipeline is successful.

 In fact, setting up a CI/CD pipeline is not technically difficult.
-The most difficult part is to keep it fast and reliable in long term.
-Below are some best practices we adopted to optimise our CI/CD:
+The most difficult part is to keep it fast and reliable in the long term.
+Below are some best practices we adopted to optimize our CI/CD:

 1. Build only once

-2. Small and incremental commit to reduce branching
+2. Make small and incremental commit to reduce branching

 To keep CI efficient at testing and monitoring, all changes should be merged to the main repository and minimize branching.
 To do this, encourage developers to commit atomically and implement features incrementally.
 Educate them about how to make pull request that is easy for code review, and enforce them to merge as soon as possible.